 Students counted in "Years to High School Completion" graphs are those who completed in the given school year regardless of when they started high school.
 WISEdash HS Completion Rates are adjusted cohort rates.
 Students counted in the adjusted cohort rate graphs are those in the adjusted cohort who completed within the completion time frame (including earlier school years).
-Due to formula differences, counts of completers in a given school year may or may not match counts of completers in an adjusted cohort for a 4, 5, or 6-year time frame ending in that same school year.
+Due to formula differences, counts of completers in a given school year may or may not match counts of completers in an adjusted cohort for a 4, 5, 6 or 7-year time frame ending in that same school year.

 - Why might high school completion rates/counts in the WISEdash Certified Data View be different from high school completion rates/counts in the WISEdash Current Data View?